DecisionsDev/odm-rpa-invoicing-sample/README.md

 Jack works for Acme Retail, a small retailing company selling books, newspapers, computers, groceries and clothing.

-Andrea is an office manager for a high school.
+Andrea is a client of Acme Retail.
 Each week, she orders a list of goods to Jack, sending him
 <a target="_blank" href="./assets/aa/orders.csv">a CSV file </a> listing the quantity, category and unit price of each
 item she wants to order.